sveltia/sveltia-cms/README.md

 # Sveltia CMS

-Sveltia CMS is a Git-based lightweight headless CMS under active development as a modern, quick replacement for Netlify CMS and Decap CMS.
+Sveltia CMS is a Git-based lightweight headless CMS under active development as a modern, powerful, quick replacement for Netlify CMS and Decap CMS.
 In some simple cases, migration is as easy as a single line of code change, although we are still working on improving compatibility.

-The free, open source alternative to Netlify/Decap CMS is now in public beta, turbocharged with great UX, performance, i18n support and many more enhancements.
+The free, open source alternative to Netlify/Decap CMS is now in public beta, turbocharged with great UX, performance, i18n support and so many more enhancements.

 ![Screenshot: Open Source Git-based Headless CMS](https://raw.githubusercontent.com/sveltia/sveltia-cms/main/docs/screenshot-1-20240507.webp)<br>